TDR Service Provider Accounts

 For more information about Service Providers in WatchGuard Cloud, see WatchGuard Cloud for Service Providers.

 As a Service Provider, you create managed accounts for each of your customers in your TDR Service Provider account.
-For information about how to add managed customer accounts, see Add a Managed Account.
+For information about how to add managed customer accounts, see Add or Delete a Managed Account.

 After you create a managed customer account, you can assign Host Sensors to each account.
 For more information, see Manage TDR Host Sensor Licenses.